This article will explain how you can get support as a freelancer from the nest Team. nest is the University of

 How we can help:

-Come to Purple Door to our nest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and what ever you start up question.
+Come to Purple Door to our nest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and whatever your start up question.
 Please check Purple Door for details and times of the Enterprise Clinics.

 Bring along anything that can help explain the idea including: product ideas, prototypes, sketches or simply your notes.
 Don’t worry if you don’t have any of these, we’ll be happy to see you.